floppydisk525/RaspPiTempFan/README.md

 [fan]: /Images/10inchfan.png "Shutter Fan 10"

 ## RASPBERRY PI SETUP
+### Raspberry Pi
+Prerequisite is to have a running Raspberry Pi with Stretch or stretch-lite installed.
+I used a Raspberry Pi 3 Model B v1.2.

+uname -a
+Linux autopi 4.14.34-v7+ #1110 SMP Mon Apr 16 15:18:51 BST 2018 armv7l GNU/Linux

 ### SETUP SSH
 Not covered in detail, but you might want to setup SSH and a remote terminal to talk 'headless' to the raspberry pi.
 I do this so that I don't need a separate 'workstation' with a monitor, keyboard, and mouse connected directly to the raspberry pi.
 This way, I can setup the raspberry pi, plug it in and connect to it remotely from my latptop where I usually do most of my computer work.